Climate Change

 SUSTAINABLE BUILDINGS

-In its head office Groupe Bruxelles Lambert (GBL) promotes leading energy efficiency.
+In its head office, GBL promotes leading energy efficiency.
 GBL’s Marnix head office building is currently being renovated with the aim to achieve HQE (“Haute Qualité Environnementale”), BREEAM Outstanding and CO2 Neutral certifications.
-The renovation works are expected to be completed by 2023 and combined with the switch to 100 per cent renewable energy sourcing, these initiatives will strongly contribute to reduce GBL’s energy consumption and direct and indirect greenhouse gas emissions.
+The renovation works are expected to be completed during 2024, and combined with the switch to 100% renewable energy sourcing, these initiatives will strongly contribute to reduce GBL’s energy consumption and direct and indirect greenhouse gas emissions.

 EMPLOYEE AND COMMUNITY ENGAGEMENT